Aimé Perpillou: Early years

 Aimé Vincent Perpillou was born in Glanges, Haute-Vienne, on 24 January 1902.

 He was from an old Limousin family.

 His parents were André Perpillou, a soldier, and Marie Bancaud.

-For his secondary education he first attended the Lycée Gay-Lussac in Limoges, then after his father had been posted to western France he attended the Lycée Henri IV in Poitiers.

-In 1923 he passed the entrance exam and was admitted to the École Normale Supérieure (ENS) in the rue d'Ulm, Paris.

-While at this school he also attended classes taught by Lucien Gallois and Albert Demangeon at the Institut de Géographie of the Sorbonne (University of Paris).

-His classmates included Jean-Paul Sartre and the geographer Jean Dresch.
+For his secondary education, he first attended the Lycée Gay-Lussac in Limoges, then after his father had been posted to western France, he attended the Lycée Henri IV in Poitiers.
+In 1923, he passed the entrance exam and was admitted to the École Normale Supérieure (ENS) in the rue d'Ulm, Paris.
+While at this school, he also attended classes taught by Lucien Gallois and Albert Demangeon at the Institut de Géographie of the Sorbonne (University of Paris).
+His classmates included Jean-Paul Sartre and the geographer, Jean Dresch.
 He undertook research into climatology, earning a diplôme d'études supérieures for this work.

-While studying in Paris Perpillou met Suzanne Demangeon, daughter of the professor of social geography Albert Demangeon.

-They later married and had a son and three daughters.
+While studying in Paris, Perpillou met Suzanne Demangeon, daughter of the professor of social geography Albert Demangeon.
+They later married, and had a son and three daughters.

-In 1927 he came first in France in the agrégation exam in history and geography.

-He undertook a year of military services, then accepted a teaching position at his former school, the Lycés Gay-Lussac in Limoges.
+In 1927, he came first in France in the agrégation exam in history and geography.
+He undertook a year of military service, then accepted a teaching position at his former school, the Lycés Gay-Lussac in Limoges.